-23 Dr. Bookless: It is my understanding that the NNSA has 24 developed several new processes that have begun to yield 25 results as far as keeping large projects on time and under budget.
-And I look forward, if confirmed, to participating and leading, hopefully, some of those efforts to improve our performance.
-I believe that on time and within budget are important elements of any project, and I intend to try to assure that NNSA performs.

-6 Senator Perdue: As Senator Kaine just mentioned, we do 7 have our first DOD audit coming in.
-And we will be working 8 on that as we go.
-And these big projects are going to be 9 part of that when the internal auditors -- so when you come 10 back, these will be topics that we will be talking about.

-11 Dr. Bookless: I look forward to it.

-Senator Perdue: Mr. McCaffery, the DOD and VA both face similar interoperability and seamless care challenges in migrating to the new MHS GENESIS EHR system.
-Not only do they have to solve seamless care with each other, but they also have to solve it with the communities since both agencies will have a high percentage of patients that get care from both communities.

-And then there is the challenge of being interoperable with legacy systems, not to mention VISTA and AHLTA during a decade-long deployment.

-22 What should be the VHA strategy to solving these 23 challenges in both the short and long term, and to what 24 extent will it collaborate with the VA to do so?

-25 The thing that I am worried about is duplication.
+- 1 budget.
+And I look forward, if confirmed, to participating - 2 and leading, hopefully, some of those efforts to improve our - 3 performance.
+I believe that on time and within budget are - 4 important elements of any project, and I intend to try to - 5 assure that NNSA performs. - 6 Senator Perdue: As Senator Kaine just mentioned, we do - 7 have our first DOD audit coming in.
+And we will be working - 8 on that as we go.
+And these big projects are going to be - 9 part of that when the internal auditors -- so when you come - 10 back, these will be topics that we will be talking about. - 11 Dr. Bookless: I look forward to it. - 12 Senator Perdue: Mr. McCaffery, the DOD and VA both - 13 face similar interoperability and seamless care challenges - 14 in migrating to the new MHS GENESIS EHR system.
+Not only do - 15 they have to solve seamless care with each other, but they - 16 also have to solve it with the communities since both - 17 agencies will have a high percentage of patients that get - 18 care from both communities. - 19 And then there is the challenge of being interoperable - 20 with legacy systems, not to mention VISTA and AHLTA during a - 21 decade-long deployment. - 22 What should be the VHA strategy to solving these - 23 challenges in both the short and long term, and to what - 24 extent will it collaborate with the VA to do so? - The thing that I am worried about is duplication.
 One

-patient, two records, two systems, and even if you combine the systems, do you advocate for two separate records for DOD and VA?

-Mr. McCaffery: Absolutely not, Senator.
-And indeed, 4 5 the strategy around the DOD purchase of the Cerner GENESIS product is the same product, the same record that the VA б 7 just recently signed and to contract with.
-So what is really important about this is we are not setting up two 8 different records just to talk to each other.
-It is going 9 10 to be one record, a single instance, on the same IT infrastructure.
-11

-12 Senator Perdue: How long will it take to implement 13 that?

-Mr. McCaffery: So for the DOD schedule, we would finish deployment I believe in fiscal year 2022.
-It is either 2022 or 2023.
-We have started our initial deployment.
-We will have another wave in the fall of 2019, and then after that, we will be going in more aggressive waves across the system.

-But you may be aware.
-Recently Secretary Mattis and Secretary Wilke -- in essence, they have signed a joint memo committing to ensuring that we do not do this separately as two different departments, but we are going to do this in a joint effort.
-And we have actually already started

-25 conversations with senior leadership at VA about how can we
+- 1 patient, two records, two systems, and even if you combine - 2 the systems, do you advocate for two separate records for - 3 DOD and VA? - 4 Mr. McCaffery: Absolutely not, Senator.
+And indeed, - 5 the strategy around the DOD purchase of the Cerner GENESIS - 6 product is the same product, the same record that the VA - 7 just recently signed and to contract with.
+So what is - 8 really important about this is we are not setting up two - 9 different records just to talk to each other.
+It is going - 10 to be one record, a single instance, on the same IT - 11 infrastructure. - 12 Senator Perdue: How long will it take to implement - 13 that? - 14 Mr. McCaffery: So for the DOD schedule, we would - 15 finish deployment I believe in fiscal year 2022.
+It is - 16 either 2022 or 2023.
+We have started our initial - 17 deployment.
+We will have another wave in the fall of 2019, - 18 and then after that, we will be going in more aggressive - 19 waves across the system. - 20 But you may be aware.
+Recently Secretary Mattis and - 21 Secretary Wilke -- in essence, they have signed a joint memo - 22 committing to ensuring that we do not do this separately as - 23 two different departments, but we are going to do this in a - 24 joint effort.
+And we have actually already started - 25 conversations with senior leadership at VA about how can we